You didn’t think I made just one pair did you??

 It’s not often I turn stuff inside out for you guys.
 You must know I really care about you.

-Since I’m more a visual person I got a little confused by the instruction book steps and had to rely on this tutorial and this tutorial to help me get the idea of how to put the pockets on and finish the side seams.
+Since I’m more a visual person I got a little confused by the instruction book steps and had to rely on some online tutorials to help me get the idea of how to put the pockets on and finish the side seams.
 I do like how the twill or bias tape both sews the pocket together and finishes the pocket edges in one fell swoop.
 Smart.

 The perfect outfit for making some important calibrations to the new bike (well, new to us.
 Gotta love Craigslist):